reactjs/react.dev/src/content/reference/react/use.md

 }
 ```

-The client component then takes the Promise it received as a prop and passes it to the `use` Hook.
-This allows the client component to read the value from the Promise that was initially created by the server component:
+The Client Component then takes the Promise it received as a prop and passes it to the `use` Hook.
+This allows the Client Component to read the value from the Promise that was initially created by the Server Component:

 ```js
 // message.js